ArminJo/Github-Actions/README.md

-# Github workflow to compile all examples of an Arduino library and check for errors
+# Github workflow script to compile all examples of an Arduino library and check for errors
 Inspired and partially using the [setup-arduino-cli](https://github.com/arduino/setup-arduino-cli) Action.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://spdx.org/licenses/MIT.html)